bnb-chain/BSC-State-Expiry/impact-on-ecosystem.md

 ## Wallet

 The wallet is the user entrance.
-Due to the introduction of new transaction types, ReviveStateTx, and new RPC APIs, such as eth\_estimateGasAndReviveState, the existing wallet needs to support the generation of Witness in the expired state and send ReviveStateTx.
+Due to the introduction of new transaction types, `ReviveStateTx`, and new RPC APIs, such as `eth\_estimateGasAndReviveState`, the existing wallet needs to support the generation of Witness in the expired state and send `ReviveStateTx`.

 ## SDK